serilog-contrib/serilog-ui/README.md

 }
 ```

-In the `Startup.Configure` method, enable the middleware for serving logs UI.
-Place a call to the `UseSerilogUi` middleware after authentication and authorization middlewares otherwise authentication may not work for you:
+In the `Startup.Configure` method, enable the middleware for serving the log UI.
+Place a call to the `UseSerilogUi` middleware after authentication and authorization middlewares, otherwise authentication may not work for you:

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)